How the Right Aged Care Dining Furniture Helps Promote Dignity and Independence for Elderly Australians

 Some aged care facilities choose to adopt a café-style dining room.
 This style of dining room may include a counter for serving food and drink, a menu board on the wall and small tables with seating for four people.
 This environment promotes social contact between residents and is comfortable for visitors.

-It is also worth considering that some aged care homes do not have a separate dining room.
+It's also worth considering that some aged care homes don't have a separate dining room.
 For example, the dining room may also serve as a lounge room and an activity room.
 When it’s difficult to define the dining room, this can lead to clutter.
 Therefore, it is important to define meal times, by ensuring that tables are set up correctly and that shared space looks like a dining room during meal times.

 Choosing the Right Aged Care Dining Furniture